Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E02-CPE.md

     ```

     which will generate an executable named `a.out`.
-    If you are not comfortable using the default version of `gcc` (which produces the warning message when
-    loading the `PrgEnv-gnu` module) you can always load the `gcc/11.2.0` module instead after loading
-    `PrgEnv-gnu`.

     Of course it is better to give the executable a proper
     name which can be done with the `-o` compiler option: